| |

 encompasses the historic core of the Colony, with approximately

-Guild of Artists.
-Scope of work includes survey, conditions
+of Artists.
+Scope of work includes survey, conditions assessments,

-of Byrdcliffe Colony, one of the most significant sites of
+Byrdcliffe Colony, one of the most significant sites of the

 Assessment and Historic Structures Report for the 1903 White